KozlovKV/game-life/docs/_docs.md

 ## Engine circuit
 ![Engine usage](./main.png)

 This circuit is main one element of game.
-It handles [all inputs from user](#main-signals) and gives finally 32 32-bit rows to matrix and outputs `simulation on` and `selected cell's state`.
+It handles [all inputs from user](#main-signals) and gives finally 32 32-bit rows to matrix and outputs `simulation on`, `selected cell's state` and `static generation`.

 <div class="columns">
 	<img width="58%" src="./engine-inputs-outputs.png">